J. R. Miller: Editor and author

 The Sabbath School Visitor — the Board's oldest periodical — became The Comrade in 1909.

-From 1880, when James Miller first joined the Board to 1911, when he effectively retired because of ill health, the total annual circulation grew from 9,256,386 copies to 66,248,215 copies.
+From 1880, when Miller first joined the Board to 1911, when he effectively retired because of ill health, the total annual circulation grew from 9,256,386 copies to 66,248,215 copies.

-Dr. Miller's first book, Week Day Religion, was published by the board in 1880, the year he joined the Board.
+Miller's first book, Week Day Religion, was published by the board in 1880, the year he joined the Board.

 Books

 Miller's lasting fame is through his books.
 Many are still in publication.

 John T. Faris provides the following Bibliography.